PART ONE (First posted in 2013, updated may 2017)

 Nor, in this article, am I interested in the question of who killed him or why – you already have your own opinion – except as how the issue has become part of our modern narrative.
 What I am interested in is the mythological issues: how myths drive us and how they are created.

 In American historical memory the Kennedy administration offers us several mythological images:

 1 – A New Start

 JFK and his family represented youth, romance, vigor, health, enthusiasm, promise and a revival of the nation’s ideals.
 His rhetoric of a “New Frontier” evoked the nation of boundless possibilities.
-The idea of the new start is at the very core of the myth of America.
+He knew very well that the idea of the new start is at the very core of the myth of America.

 It was this feeling…that more than any ideology threatened the system of cultural and erotic control that dominated the fifties and that still dominated the governmental elites of the early sixties…

 Kennedy’s evocative power spoke to people’s longing for some transcendent community and in so doing, it allowed people to make themselves vulnerable enough to experience both hope and, indirectly, the legacy of pain and isolation that had been essentially sealed from public awareness since the end of the New Deal…

 Americans share a superficial aversion to the trappings of European royalty.
 But America was formed in what Joseph Campbell called a “demythologized world” that has long lacked transcendent mythic figures.
 So precisely because of our egalitarian ideology – and especially since the age of the movies began – we have searched for public figures who can hold our projections of Kings and Queens.

 This is the shadow side of a society that claims democratic values and refuses to admit that it is not classless.
 To this day, it is no coincidence that a typical week of PBS television includes endless adulation of the British royal family and its related aristocracy, including the denizens of Downton Abbey.